Aloisius/hadoop-s3a/README.md

 may want to consider setting a null output committer on our jobs to further improve performance.

-Because S3 requires an MD5 be calculated before a file is uploaded, all output is buffered out to a temporary file first similar to the s3native driver.
+Because S3 requires the file length be known before a file is uploaded, all output is buffered out to a temporary file first similar to the s3native driver.

 Due to the lack of native rename() for S3, renaming extremely large files or directories make take a while.
 Unfortunately, there is no way